Last Updated on July 9, 2020 by Editor

 Most exciting, we watched two juvenile male lions fighting near to the death.
 All the while, Mate offered constant commentary about everything in our field of vision.

 Though in an open vehicle, we felt pretty safe.
 These animals see the vehicle as a “complete unit.”
 Until that unit alters shape.
 We’ve were warned not to stand up, lean out or otherwise “break the profile” while in close proximity to predators.

 Just the Facts

-Rates are not cheap, but are all inclusive with all meals, local wines, laundry, two game viewing drives per day and accommodations included.
-It will cost you from $750 per person per night in deluge season (mid-Jan to end of March) to $1400 per person per night in dry season (May-October).
-End of December through beginning of Jan is around $1000 per person per night.
+Rates are not cheap, but are all inclusive.
+All meals, local wines, laundry, two game viewing drives per day and accommodations are included.
+It will cost you from $900 per person per night in deluge season (mid-Jan to end of March) to $1600 per person per night in dry season (May-October).